Jirinrin/AYA/README.md

 - `index.bat` is the file that runs everything automatically, recommended to make a shortcut to this in your Start Menu
 - inputting an object into the CLI needs to be wrapped by `()` parentheses
 - use `.help` to know all the commands
+- edit config in the file `CONST.ts` (TODO: make this a plain file that's editable so you can set it from the terminal)

 ## Music info available
 ```ts